 - Corporation Tax if you filed late because of computer problems

-If you don’t have an appeal form
+If you do not have an appeal form

 - your name

-If you couldn’t file or pay because of computer problems, you should include the following:
+If you could not file or pay because of computer problems, you should include the following:

 Send your claim to the HMRC office related to your return.